sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_1/Dettect/dettect.md

 5. Retention - How long are the logs retained?
     * **Set setting to 3**

-With the Linux logs they are actually collecting more than just **Authentication Logs** from these systems.
+With the Linux logs, they are actually collecting more than just **Authentication Logs** from these systems.
 We will need to add in the additional logs they are collecting from this data source.

 Click **Add data source**